semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbucket-triggering-events-to-jenkins.md

 ## Defining a Bitbucket webhook
 One way to connect Bitbucket (Cloud or Server) to a Jenkins instance is defining a Bitbucket webhook.
-It will allow us to trigger builds on Bitbucket's push and pull requests events.
+It allows you to trigger builds on Bitbucket's push and pull requests events.

 There are two requirements to comply:
 * Installing the plugin ["Bitbucket Push and Pull Request"](https://plugins.jenkins.io/bitbucket-push-and-pull-request/) on the Jenkins server.